TheGamingScientist27/Helen-Keller-Simulator/README.txt

-Unzip the file, then take out the document Helen Keller Simulator.exe .
+Unzip the file, then make a shortcut of the document Helen Keller Simulator.exe .
 It's a good game, I swear.